OnroerendErfgoed/atramhasis/paper/paper.md

 the leafs.
 For most internal operations with the thesaurus, JSON REST services are used because they are convenient for web developers to design and develop enterprise IT-systems.
 For external uses, publishing of linked data is supported.
-Individual concepts and collections can be downloaded as RDF data in Turtle, RDF/XML and JSON/LD format.
+Individual concepts and collections can be downloaded as RDF data in Turtle, RDF/XML and JSON-LD format [@jsonld:2020].
 Entire conceptschemes can be downloaded in Turtle or RDF/XML format.
 Finally, an integration with a Linked Data Fragments server is available that allows quering the server with SPARQL queries through the Triple Pattern Fragments protocol [@Verborgh:2016].

 ![Searching for airfields in the Inventory of Immovable Cultural Heritage\label{fig:searchingairfields}](inventaris_screen_search_airfields.png)